znawfar/Financial-Projections-of-Close-Months-P-L/README.md

 ## QUERY 5

-> In this section, I have written a code to list the sales items (invoices) received in january 2023
+> In this section, I have written a code to list the sales items (invoices) received in January 2023.

 #### To Be Continued!